 Literally, it is a paradise.
 Upstate New York offers one of the most diverse opportunities for freshwater anglers in the U.S, in my opinion.
 New York touches 2 of the Great Lakes (Lake Ontario to the North, Lake Erie to the West) and also shares Lake Champlain with Vermont.
 All three of these lakes are well known Northeastern Smallmouth fisheries and also boast Largemouth Bass, Northern Pike, Muskellunge, trout species, and salmon.

-Between these three lakes, they are home to 14 of New Yorks freshwater fishing records.
+These three lakes are home to 14 of New York’s freshwater fishing records.
 In Lake Erie, an 8lb 4oz Smallmouth bass.
 A 29lb 14oz Freshwater Drum in Lake Champlain.
 Lake Ontario is home to the 33lb 20z Brown Trout record and 24lb 14oz Atlantic Salmon record.

 There is also the St. Lawrence River.
 The St. Lawerence is a renowned Smallmouth, Northern Pike, and Muskie fishery and is the border between NY and Canada.
 The tie for the state Smallmouth record was caught on this river in 2016.
 I personally fished the Fishing for Freedom tournament hosted here.
 Renegade Bass Tour pro, Barry Clayton hooked me into a nearly 4lb smallie and $500 in my first ever tournament.